codenvy-legacy/che-dashboard/README.md

 ### syntax
 The syntax is checked by jshint (through .jshintrc file)

-Also when lanching grunt serve command, there is a report on each file that may have invalid data
+Also when lanching gulp serve command, there is a report on each file that may have invalid data

 For example use single quote 'hello', no "double quote", use === and !=== and not == or !=